FACTION BRIEF

 2178

 The attack that crossed lines.
-A rogue cell led by "Principle Memory" struck Parish Twelve, an Emergence Faithful congregation in the Wastes.
-Incendiary devices during an integration ceremony.
+"Principle Memory" led a rogue cell against Parish Twelve, an Emergence Faithful congregation in the Wastes conducting "integration ceremonies" — attempts to merge human consciousness with ORACLE fragments.
+Incendiary devices during a live ceremony.
 No warning.
 No evacuation.

-Eighty-nine dead, including sixteen children.
+Memory argued the children would have grown up to join the enemy.
 The Triumvirate publicly disavowed the cell.
 Memory was found dead within a month — killed by Purifier loyalists.
-But the damage was done.
-Their reputation for "ethical" terrorism was shattered.
+Their reputation for "ethical" terrorism did not survive the year.
+Recruitment dropped.
+Members defected.

 "We do not kill children.
 We do not kill the innocent.
-Those who violated our principles have been judged by our own hands." — The Voice
+Those who violated our principles have been judged by our own hands.
+But we do not apologize for our cause.
+Only for our failure to maintain discipline." — The Voice

 Operation Last Upload